SIGAI: Journal

 ACM Transactions on Intelligent Systems and Technology (ACM TIST) is a scholarly journal that publishes the quality papers on intelligent systems, applicable algorithms and technology with a multi-disciplinary perspective.
 An intelligent system is one that uses AI techniques to offer important services (e.g., as a component of a larger system) to allow integrated systems to perceive, reason, learn, and act intelligently in the real world.

 Newsletter/Bulletin

 AI Matters is the SIGAI quarterly newsletter featuring ideas and announcements of interest to the AI community.
 AI Matters is archived and made available in the ACM Digital Library.

 Awards

 SIGAI has two main awards that are given out annually.

 Allen Newell Award

-The ACM - AAAI Allen Newell Award was founded in honor of Allen Newell, one of the founders of the field of AI.
-It is presented to an individual selected for career contributions that have breadth within computer science, or that bridge computer science and other disciplines.
+The ACM - AAAI Allen Newell Award was founded in honor of Allen Newell.

 ACM/SIGAI Autonomous Agents Research Award

-The ACM/SIGAI Autonomous Agents Research Award recognizes researchers in autonomous agents whose current work is an important influence on the field.
-The award is an official ACM award, funded by an endowment created by ACM SIGAI from the proceeds of previous Autonomous Agents conferences.
 Prior to 2014, it was known as the ACM/SIGART Autonomous Agents Award.
 Winners include the following: